 THE HARVARD LIBRARY OF NEW YORK PRESENTS THE YOUNG READERS PRIZE

-The ninth annual prize will be presented on May 19, 2025
+The tenth annual prize will be presented in May 2026 (date to be confirmed)

 Known unofficially as “the bookworm award,” the prize is intended to encourage the kind of self-reflection, empathy, curiosity and broad-mindedness that reading for its own sake fosters.